Identity + Integration

 20-Min Free Consult

-We’ll connect and talk about reasons for seeking counseling at this time, figure out if we fit well and would like to move forward together
+A brief space to connect and chat about reasons for counseling at this time.
+We’ll also figure out if we fit well and want to move forward together.

 2